SammyShaw/SammyShaw.github.io/_posts/2024-10-10-Prime-Programming.md

 def is_prime(n):

     if n < 2:
-        return False # This ensures that one and zero return False
+        return False # This ensures that one and zero return False;

     if n == 2:
         return True